rumors/handbook/employees/operations/communication.md

-# Communication, meetings, and planning
+# Communication, meetings, and regular rituals

 Rumors is an open-plan studio.
 We like to talk.
 We turn our chairs around a lot, we like the way face-to-face conversation brings about ideas.
 You’re welcome to opt out with headphones; someone may bug you in Slack to take them off.